 To qualify, candidates must be at risk of requiring nursing facility level of care or have a severe cognitive impairment.
 Typically, this means a progressive disorder such as dementia or Alzheimer’s.
 This also includes individuals who have had a brain injury or a major stroke.
 However, persons in the earlier stages of progressive disorders do not automatically qualify.
 They must be diagnosed and need assistance to perform at least two of the activities of daily living.

 Financial resources, both income and assets, are the second major eligibility consideration.
 CBAS is a Medi-Cal program, and beneficiaries must qualify for Aged and Disabled Medi-Cal.
-Income and asset limits change annually.
-(The income limits generally change in April of each year.
-However, last year was unusual, as the income limits increased a second time in December.
-The current limits, effective December 2020 – March 2021, as well as those effective April 2021 – March 2022, are posted in the table below.)
-Individuals or couples over these limits will have a share of cost to pay monthly towards their care services.
+Income and asset limits change annually in April.
+Individuals or couples over these limits will have a share of cost to pay monthly toward their care services.